NatButler/Curatoroo/README.md

 [Explore & curate app](https://explore-and-curate-app.netlify.app/)

 Explore & curate app, is a Single Page Application built with React.js with client-side routing, using Redux for state management, allowing users to search two museum collection APIs.
-Features include searching both collections simultaneously, with option to specify a confined search on "artist or maker".
+Features include searching both collections simultaneously, with the option to specify a confined search on "artist or maker".
 Users can curate exhibitions from the results, which are persisted using the browsers local storage facility.
 Planned and implemented using a responsive, mobile-first approach.

 ## Requirements